-An Item is a purchasable good like a T-Shirt, movie, song, entitlement basically anything that can be purchased through Cortex is an item.
+An Item is a purchasable good, like a T-Shirt, movie, song, or entitlement.
+In other words, anything that can be purchased through Cortex is an item.
 The Items resource’s responsibility is to handle the item’s purchasability, which is why availabilities, prices, and the addtocart form are on the item.

 An Item Definition is a description of an Item.
 The item’s name, media assets (pictures of the item), options, and details (characteristics of the item) are all part of the item definition.The Item Definitions resource’s responsibility is to handle the merchandising data that describes the item.

 An Item Definition Option is a variant of the item.
 For example, the item may be get a movie, Finding Nemo, which has an Item Definition Option called Video Quality.
 Video Quality has two choices: Standard Definition or High Definition.
 The two different resolutions, Standard Definition and High Definition, are the item option’s choices, while the Video Quality is the Item Definition Option.
 The Item Definition Options’ resource is responsible for listing the options available for an item, while the itemselections resource is responsible for the Selectors used to select choices for the option.

 Items can have components, which are other items.
 For example, the item may be a Sci Fi Classics Movie Package and movies in the package are item components.
 You can have nested item components inside other item components.
 Alternatively, the Sci Fi Classics Movie Package item could have the movie Forbidden Planet as a component and it could have the Star Wars Trilogy package as a component.
 The Star War Trilogy package then has 3 other components, each of which are components.
 In most cases, components can be purchased separately by following the component’s